February 23, 2024

 VACTEST-07 - Vacuum Test Fittings

 • Enlarge the hole with a #21 drill or a drill that measures around .174".
-Be careful when drilling not to mark up the sides of the valve.
+Be careful when drilling not to mark up the sides of the plug.

 • Tap the new drilled hole with a 10-32 thread tap to allow the use of the vacuum test fitting (Figure 4).